 Don’t assume that freelance writing is your only option.
 That’s far from the truth.
 While there are tons of opportunities out there for freelance writers, there are many other freelance businesses you can start.

 Freelancing is not an instant solution for most people.
 It takes time to build trust with enough clients and to build a solid reputation.

 The advantage to freelancing is that you can do it at the same time as you do other work.
 You don’t have to be otherwise unemployed.
 Freelancing can be a side gig until you’re successful enough to make it your regular income.

 Start Your Own Business

 It’s almost cliche, but not all work at home has to be a job.
-You can start a business, whether you join a network marketing opportunity, make and sell your own crafts, start a daycare, start a website or something else all together.
+You can start a business, whether you join a network marketing opportunity, make and sell your own crafts, start a daycare, start a blog or something else altogether.
 Starting a business of any sort is risky, but it can be worth the risk.